Htetaungkyaw71/Budget-app/README.md

 **[Budget-app]** is a budget web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.

+This is the video presentation for this app - [Video Link](https://www.loom.com/share/c58dabdb63b04fe0b619fb8b965d5a79)

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>